About Spanish, Portuguese and Latin American Studies PhD

 Students are expected to attend and contribute to the Department's research seminar programme.
 This seminar series provides an intimate but academically rigorous forum in which students can discuss theories, keep abreast of developments in their field of research and network with other students and academics.
 We also have strong academic links to the Institute of Latin American Studies as well as other institutes with regional specialisms.
 All of these institutes offer training and research opportunities, including seminars and lectures, in which our students participate strongly.

-In addition to the training offered by the Faculty and Graduate School, students are encouraged to make full use of the provision available to them within the University of London.
-Through the London Arts and Humanities Partnership, students at King's have access to innovative training portfolios (including public engagement and cultural entrepreneurship programmes.
+In addition to the training offered by the Faculty and Centre for Doctoral Studies, students are encouraged to make full use of the provision available to them within the University of London.
+Through the London Arts and Humanities Partnership, students at King’s have access to innovative training portfolios including public engagement and cultural entrepreneurship programmes.
 The Modern Languages Research Institute runs Saturday day schools in research skills and methods for MA students and MPhil, PhD students studying in language departments in the University of London.
 The Institute of Latin American Studies organises a graduate research training programme in the first two terms of the academic year, open to all students researching on Latin America in the colleges of the University of London and in other universities.
 The programme includes an introduction to library resources and use and is particularly concerned with methodology and issues related to fieldwork.